8bitkick/8bitkick.github.io/VoxelAstra/README.md

 ### Permissions

 * This demo requests your OpenAI API key.
 It's designed to play nicely, but use at your own risk.
+You can either paste it in the web page, add it as the `?apiKey=xxxxxxx` URL parameter or hardcode it into `main.js` if you're hosting locally.

 * Browser will request microphone access - when you hold the mic button (or Meta Quest trigger button) your audio will be recorded and sent to OpenAI whisper API on button release.